A First Look at Ethereum Blob Revolution: Market, Strategies, and Optimality: Introduction

-To summarize, this paper presents the first systematic analysis of the economic dynamics and market strategies on Ethereum following the EIP-4844 upgrade.
-Our main contributions are: \begin{enumerate} \item We construct a large-scale dataset to analyze the builder and rollup market in the post-EIP-4844 era.
-Based on that, our analysis reveals that EIP-4844 successfully altered Ethereum's transaction structure and significantly reduced data fees.
+Our main contributions are: \begin{enumerate} \item We construct a large-scale dataset to analyze the builder-rollup market in the post-EIP-4844 era~(\autoref{sec:5_data}).
+We uncover the players' trending behaviors for block construction and calldata-blob transition~(\autoref{sec:builder}).